quattor/aquilon/README.md

 ### Create the Broker Configuration

 Setup up the aquilon broker configuration file.
-There is an example in `/opt/aquilon/etc/aqd.conf.default`.
-Copy this file to `/etc/aqd.conf` (or define the `AQDCONF` environment variable to point wherever it is installed).
+There is an example in `/opt/aquilon/etc/aqd.conf.defaults`.
+Move this file to `/etc/aqd.conf` and create a empty `/opt/aquilon/etc/aqd.conf.defaults` file (or define the `AQDCONF` environment variable to point wherever it is installed).
 The default will use a sqlite database back-end.
 Main required changes are: